13 Sayings Only People From New England Can Understand

 New Englanders have a certain way of saying things.

-Inspired by our lists of Southern slang and Midwestern expressions the rest of America can’t understand, here are 13 New England sayings that will inspire you to visit Maine, New Hampshire, Vermont, Massachusetts, Connecticut, and Rhode Island.
+Inspired by Business Insider’s recent lists of Southern slang and Midwestern expressions the rest of America doesn’t understand, here are 13 New England sayings that will inspire you to visit Maine, New Hampshire, Vermont, Massachusetts, Connecticut*, and Rhode Island.

 1. “Wicked.”

-A dead giveaway that you’re talking to a New Englander, “wicked” is a general intensifier often followed by “pissah,” to mean superb.
+A dead giveaway that you’re talking to a New Englander, “wicked” is a general intensifier that may be followed by “pissah,” to mean superb, or “retahded,” if you want to sound ignorant.

 Given the Puritan past of New England, the term emerged as a pseudo-curse word during the Salem Witch Trials; although it’s also said to originate in Maine.
 In the last 20 to 30 years, the region adopted it as an affectionate nod to the past.